The client knew he had to talk. He hired me to tell his life story, after all.

 That made my job tricky.

-His mid-life cancer was the turning point in his life, the dividing line between before and after.
-I suspect that without it, he would not have been motivated to write this book.
+His mid-life cancer likely was his motivation to write this book.
 This episode would be the focus of more than one tenth of his 60,000-word memoir.

 But he wasn’t ready to respond to my prodding.